JuliaLang/www.julialang.org/soc/ideas-page.md

-## Project: Ensure Julia runs smoothly on current large HPC systems
+## Project: Ensure that Julia runs smoothly on current large HPC systems

-Julia employs several techniques that are novel in the field of high-performance computing, such as just-in-time compiling, or first-class support of an interactive environment, or dynamically adding/removing worker processes.
+Julia employs several techniques that are novel in the field of high performance computing, such as just-in-time compiling, or first-class support of an interactive environment, or dynamically adding/removing worker processes.
 This clashes with the traditional ahead-of-time compiled programes running in batch mode.
 However, the advantages of Julia's approach are clear.
-This project explores how "typical" Julia programs can be run efficiently on current large-scale systems such as e.g. [Blue Waters](https://bluewaters.ncsa.illinois.edu) or [Cori](http://www.nersc.gov/users/computational-systems/cori/).
+This project explores how "typical" Julia programs can be run efficiently on current large scale systems such as, e.g. [Blue Waters](https://bluewaters.ncsa.illinois.edu) or [Cori](http://www.nersc.gov/users/computational-systems/cori/).

 **Expected Results:** Run a large, parallel Julia application on a high-end HPC system